Respiratory illnesses

 Source control/Mask wearing

-Mask-wearing is a form of source control that can be applied to staff, patients and visitors to prevent the transmission of respiratory infectious agents in health and care settings and in non-healthcare settings where care is being provided, e.g., client’s home.
+Mask-wearing is a form of source control that can be applied to staff, patients and visitors to prevent the transmission of respiratory infectious agents in health and care settings as well as in non-healthcare settings where care is being provided, e.g., a client’s home.

 Universal masking: The use of facemasks (type II or IIR) in patient-facing clinical areas for staff, patients and visitors (face coverings) and in non-clinical areas (including the client’s own home) should be determined on a risk assessment.
 This risk assessment will depend on the presence of any respiratory illness.

-Facemasks are not required to be worn by suspected or confirmed respiratory illness patients in single rooms unless a visitor enters or the room door is required to remain open.
+Facemasks are not required to be worn by patients with suspected or confirmed respiratory illnesses in single rooms, unless a visitor enters or the room door must remain open.
 However, patients with suspected or confirmed respiratory illness transferring to another care area should wear a facemask (if tolerated) to minimise the dispersal of respiratory secretions and reduce environmental contamination.
 Patients should be given a new facemask at least daily or when soiled or damaged.

-The requirement for patients to wear a facemask must never compromise their clinical care, such as when oxygen therapy is required or causes distress, e.g., in paediatric/mental health settings.
+The requirement for patients to wear a facemask must never compromise their clinical care, such as when oxygen therapy is required or causes distress, e.g., in paediatric or mental health settings.

-Non-infectious inpatients are not required to wear a facemask unless this is a personal preference.
+Non-infectious inpatients are not required to wear a facemask, unless they prefer to do so.

 Outpatients with suspected or confirmed respiratory illness should wear a facemask/covering, if tolerated, or be offered one on arrival.